 Google Business Profile, formerly called ‘Google My Business’, is somewhat of a directory, and it’s a big one.

-Claiming your business profile is essential for improving your local SEO, as it allows your business to appear on Google Maps and in the ‘local pack’ that appears in some search results.
+Claiming your business profile is essential for improving your local SEO.
+It allows your business to appear on Google Maps and in the ‘local pack’ that appears in some search results.

-The good news, you don’t have to pay a penny for it, and it’s super simple to get set up.
+The good news is that you don’t have to pay a penny for it, and it’s super simple to set up.

 How to set up your Google Business Profile

-To set up your Google Business Profile, you first need to go to www.google.com/business and follow the steps on the page.
+To set up your Google Business Profile, go to www.google.com/business and follow the steps on the page.

 Once you’ve filled in your details, Google will send you a verification code in the post to verify that the business address you’ve registered is genuine.